adamjhc/stream-vertex-cover/src/stream/README.md

 Breakdown of programs:

-- `stream.py` runs Faust and uses it's web server feature to host a single page from which the user can create processing jobs and access results
+- `stream.py`: Runs Faust and uses it's web server feature to host a single page from which the user can create processing jobs and access results
-- `stream-producer.py` also runs Faust but acts as an off-site server, responding to graph requests and streaming edges of the graph back
+- `stream-producer.py`: Also runs Faust but acts as an off-site server, responding to graph requests and streaming edges of the graph back

 ## Steps to run